Check OAuth Integration Guide

 • Check — this is us! 👋

-• Integration Partner — this is you!
+• Ecosystem Partner — this is you!
 You would like to access customer payroll data that lives within Check on behalf of a Check Partner.

-• Partner — this is a customer of Check, and is likely also a customer (or future customer) of the Integration Partner.
-The Partner is the entity who ultimately owns the payroll customer relationship with the employer, and is aiming to deliver an integrated experience to that customer through a software platform built on top of Check and enhanced by the Integration Partner.
+• Partner — this is a customer of Check.
+The Partner is the entity who ultimately owns the payroll customer relationship with the employer, and is aiming to deliver an integrated experience to that customer through a software platform built on top of Check and enhanced by the Ecosystem Partner.

 • Employer — this is the end employer running payroll on the Partner’s software.
-They grant access to their data to the Integration Partner to power an additional experience within the Partner’s software.
+They grant access to the Ecosystem Partner to their payroll data in order to power an additional experience within the Partner’s software.

 Process Overview

-2. The second step is an Employer signs up to run payroll on the product of one of Check’s partners.
-In the course of this customer relationship they may sign up for additional services, some of which may be offered by an Integration Partner.
+2. Employers sign up to run payroll on the product of one of Check’s Partners.
+In the course of this customer relationship they may sign up for additional services, some of which may be offered by an Ecosystem Partner.

-3. If and when an Employer grants consent for an Integration Partner to access their data to unlock an additional service, the Partner makes an API call to Check to authorize the Integration Partner to access that Employer’s data.
+3. If and when an Employer grants consent for an Ecosystem Partner to access their data to unlock an additional service, the Partner makes an API call to Check to authorize the Ecosystem Partner to access that Employer’s data.

-4. At this point, Check sends an authorization code to the Integration Partner, which can then be exchanged for an access token.
-That token is effectively equivalent to an API key, but has scoped access pursuant to the Integration Partner and permission level, and the specific employer in question.
+4. At this point, Check sends an authorization code to the Ecosystem Partner, which can then be exchanged for an access token.
+That token is effectively equivalent to an API key, but has scoped access pursuant to the Ecosystem Partner and permission level, and the specific employer in question.

-5. Finally, an employer may or may not have a direct relationship and/or login to the Integration Partner’s product or website.
+5. Finally, an Employer may or may not have a direct relationship and/or login to the Ecosystem Partner’s product or website.

 Technical Details